Lindemanske/home-assistant.io/source/_integrations/ihc.markdown

 ha_iot_class: Local Push
 ---

 IHC Controller integration for Home Assistant allows you to connect the LK IHC controller to Home Assistant.
 The controller is sold under other names in different countries - "ELKO Living system" in Sweden and Norway.
+Formerly "Gardy Freedom" in Belgium.

 There is currently support for the following device types within Home Assistant: